Kiritchell/Basecamp/JS.md

 # JavaScript Notes

-# inline comments use // and multiline use /_ txt _/
+# inline comments use // and multiline use /asterisk text asterisk/

 # Link to script at end of body of html document so it can load after rest of page is done.